10 survival myths that might get you killed

 Fact: Moss can grow on all sides of a tree, depending on environmental conditions.
 Don't depend on this bit of folklore for navigation.

-Myth: Always swim parallel to shore if you are caught in a rip current.

 Fact: A rip current is scary, but swimming directly parallel to shore works best if the current goes directly out to sea.
-This isn’t wrong, but it’s good to know that many rip currents come in at an angle – your general idea should be to stay alongside the shore, but swim perpendicular to the current as much as you can “at an angle away from the current and towards the shore,” according to the National Oceanic and Atmospheric Association.
+This isn't totally wrong, but it's good to know that many rip currents come in at an angle -- your general idea should be to stay alongside the shore, but swim perpendicular to the current as much as you can 'at an angle away from the current and towards the shore,' according to the National Oceanic and Atmospheric Association.
 It might be easier to swim one direction instead of the other.
-And don’t tire yourself out too much; it shouldn’t feel as if you are going upstream.
-If you can’t swim out, tread water until you can.
+And don't tire yourself out too much; it shouldn't feel like you are going upstream.
+If you can't swim out, tread water until you can.

 Fact: The right shelter depends on surrounding conditions.
 In high heat you need shade, but in cooler climates, staying warm is a priority.
 This means protecting yourself from wind, but it also means building up a layer to insulate you from the cool ground at night.
 A lean-to might help protect from wind and the elements, but may not be enough to provide warmth.